Roaming-Initiative/roaming-initiative-hardware/RITower.md

 ## Hardware Modifications

-### DIY POE out
+### Omnitik DIY POE out

 With this modification you can add POE out on all 4 ethernet ports that are available for other devices to plug into on your Omnitik.
-TODO: import the appropriate pictures of this process.
+Check out a [completed POE out mod](http://www.flickr.com/photos/h2non/sets/72157627860401917/) & try it yourself.